paduagroup/clandpol/README.md

     <img src="https://render.githubusercontent.com/render/math?math=f(r) = 1 - c \cdot e^{-b r} \sum_{k=0}^4 \frac{(b r)^k}{k!}">

     resulting from an adaptation to the Coulomb interaction of the damping function originally proposed by Tang Toennies for van der Waals interactions.
 The `b` value is set to 4.5 and the `c` value to 1.0.
-This function is implemented as a `coul/tt` pair style in LAMMPS (version 29Oct20 or newer), the detailed discription is given [here](https://lammps.sandia.gov/doc/pair_coul_tt.html).
+This function is implemented as `coul/tt` pair style in LAMMPS (version 29Oct20 or newer), the detailed description is given [here](https://lammps.sandia.gov/doc/pair_coul_tt.html).

-    The script requires the `data.lmp` file to obtain the list of atoms and their type (polarisable or nonpolarisable).
+    The script requires the `data-p.lmp` file to obtain the list of atoms and their type (polarisable or non-polarisable).

         1   13.607  # N1 DC
         2   11.611  # C1N DC